JakeFerrero/client-server-game/README.md

 ```
 java Client <host>
 ```
-Where <host> is either localhost (if the server machine is the same as the client machine) or a valid hostname.
+Where \<host\> is either localhost (if the server machine is the same as the client machine) or a valid hostname.
 Once connected, you will be prompted for a username.
-Enter one of the usernames tied to the valid key files (for example, type "elizabeth" whose key file is elizabeth.txt to play as 'e', Elizabeth).
+Enter one of the usernames tied to the valid key files (for example, type "elizabeth" whose key file is elizabeth.txt to play as 'e').

 Valid Commands:
 * "up" - Move player up.